Desigining a product from scratch guide

 User Analysis

-Once relevant data from product research has been compiled, user analysis serves to ground that information into usable insights through which inferences and conclusions can be drawn with regard to user experience, UX/UI design, and user expectations.
+Once relevant data from product research has been compiled, and user analysis serves to ground that information into usable insights through which inferences and conclusions can be drawn with regard to user experience, UX/UI design, and user expectations.

 Consequential to the market research phase, the product design team can begin to find ways to empathize with users to tailor their products to suit their needs.